kraussk9/page-to-screen/README.md

 # TMDb requires a free API key — see https://www.themoviedb.org/settings/api
 # Download the Kaggle "Science Fiction Books (10,000+)" dataset (12 CSVs)
 # and place the files in 01_data/raw/science_fiction_books/
-# Download the Goodreads Choice Awards 2023 and 2024 datasets
+# Download the Google Books Comprehensive Dataset
-# and place the files in 01_data/raw/choice_awards/
+# and place the files in 01_data/raw/google_books_comprehensive_dataset/

 # 3. Run notebooks in order (01 -> 04)
 jupyter notebook